-One rule actually over-rides all others and is absolute - Students must accept the authority of every member of staff and follow, without question, any instruction given to them unless they honestly believe that to do so would put theirs or someone else's safety at risk.
+The examples below are not exhaustive and the school reserves the right of interpretation and application.
+The Consequences are underpinned by the Golden Rule - Students must accept the authority of every member of staff and follow, without question, any instruction given to them unless they honestly believe that to do so would put theirs or someone else's safety at risk.